 Ms Power is the Senior Assistant Head and Team Leader for Lower Key Stage Two.
-She has a teaching commitment of one and a half days a week in Lower Key Stage Two.
+She has a teaching commitment of three days over a two- week period in Lower Key Stage Two.
 She is contactable through the school office/ email

 5. What is the level of expertise and training of staff in relation to children with SEND and how will specialist expertise be secured?

-- our SENDco has 27 years’ experience of teaching pupils identified has having additional needs and has been the SENDco for 16 years.
+- Our SENDCo has 29 years’ experience of teaching pupils identified has having additional needs and has been the SENDco for 18 years.

-- school employs two Higher Level Teaching Assistants (HLTA’s) within a team of 16 TAs who are trained to deliver a range of interventions to small groups or on a 1:1 basis.
+- The school employs three Higher Level Teaching Assistants (HLTA) within a team of 17 TAs who are trained to deliver a range of interventions to small groups or on a 1:1 basis.

-- staff trained in manual handling have refresher training every two years.
+- Staff trained in manual handling has refresher training every two years.

-- The SENDco and relevant staff (i.e. staff directly involved with children with a specific need) trainingis updated in areas such as Dyslexia, Working Memory, Autism Spectrum Condition, Speech and Language Needs, Precision Teaching, Downs Syndrome, Fine Motor Skills and Inference Training.
+- The SENDCo and relevant staff (i.e. staff directly involved with children with a specific need) training is updated in areas such as Dyslexia, Working Memory, Autistic Spectrum Condition, Speech and Language Needs, Precision Teaching, Downs Syndrome, Fine Motor Skills, Inference Training.

 - CPD training is offered regularly to enhance the school’s Improvement Plan and afford personal development to staff.

-- throughout the year our Special Educational Needs Co-ordinator attends SENDco network meetings, Vulnerable Children Network meetings, an annual SENDco conference organised by Catalyst Psychology to support Special Educational Needs Co-ordinators with work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school.
+- Throughout the year our Special Educational Needs Co-ordinator attends SENDco network meetings, an annual SENDco conference organised by Catalyst Psychology to support Special Educational Needs Co-ordinators with work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school.

-6. How is equipment and facilities to support children with SEND secured?
+6. How are equipment and facilities to support children with SEND secured?

 - an area of low stimulation for a child with a specific diagnosis